purcell/emacs.d/README.md

 * By default EVIL (Vim emulation in Emacs) is used.
 You can comment out line containing "(require 'init-evil)" in init.el to unload it.

 * Some package cannot be downloaded automatically because of network problem.
-You need manually `M-x list-packages` and install it.
+You need manually `M-x list-packages` and install it or just `M-x package-refresh-content` and restart Emacs.

 * You can speed up the start up by NOT loading some heavy weight components like evil or yasnippet.
 All you need to do is add below code into ~/.bashrc:
   ```sh